IfeSunmola/earth-lang/README.md

 An attempt at a compiler written in Java and generates JVM bytecode.
 No unit tests so I don't plan to keep working on this.

 It also has a shitty syntax but idc.
-I just waddnted to create something.
+I just wanted to create something.

 The lexer and parser are handwritten, but antlr was used at the beginning.
 I switched halfway because it was getting more problematic than helpful.